gguillotte/mdsrd5/mdsrd5.md

 A spell is a discrete magical effect, a single shaping of the magical energies that suffuse the multiverse into a specific, limited expression.
 In casting a spell, a character carefully plucks at the invisible strands of raw magic suffusing the world, pins them in place in a particular pattern, sets them vibrating in a specific way, and then releases them to unleash the desired effect—in most cases, all in the span of seconds.

 Spells can be versatile tools, weapons, or protective wards.
-They can deal damage or undo it, impose or remove conditions (see appendix A), drain life energy away, and restore life to the dead.
+They can deal damage or undo it, impose or remove conditions (see "Conditions"), drain life energy away, and restore life to the dead.

 Uncounted thousands of spells have been created over the course of the multiverse's history, and many of them are long forgotten.
 Some might yet lie recorded in crumbling spellbooks hidden in ancient ruins or trapped in the minds of dead gods.
 Or they might someday be reinvented by a character who has amassed enough power and wisdom to do so.

 ### Spell Level

 Every spell has a level from 0 to 9.
-A spell's level is a general indicator of how powerful it is, with the lowly (but still impressive) magic missile at 1st level and the earth-shaking wish at 9th.
+A spell's level is a general indicator of how powerful it is, with the lowly (but still impressive) [*magic missile*](#magic-missile) at 1st level and the earth-shaking [*wish*](#wish) at 9th.
 Cantrips—simple but powerful spells that characters can cast almost by rote—are level 0.
 The higher a spell's level, the higher level a spellcaster must be to use that spell.

 Spell level and character level don't correspond directly.
 Typically, a character has to be at least 17th level, not 9th level, to cast a 9th-level spell.